• Home

 The microfiber towel they give you to level the coating isn’t going to cut it.
 This is usually a single parts store quality towel, sometimes with the company’s logo screen printed on one side (what a weird way to scratch your paint!).
 You’ll need at least a few towels to properly coat a vehicle.
 This one is useless.
 Throw it in the trash.

-Another hilarious attempt at looking like the real deal is the applicator they include.
-We’ve all seen the high-quality ceramic coatings applied with a suede applicator on a foam block.
-It’s very common.
 The cheap companies give you a cloth that you would normally use to clean your sunglasses because it looks similar to the one you should be using.
 This one is useless.
 Throw it in the trash.

 After unboxing your DIY coating and getting rid of these wonderful bonus items, you’re now left with a shiny bottle of an unknown Chinese coating and nothing more.